Home November Events Free November Events in Vancouver

 Best Places in Autumn

-• DTES Heart of the City Festival – a series of arts performances and workshops in downtown Vancouver.
-This year there are both live and online events.
+• DTES Heart of the City Festival – a series of arts performances, events and workshops in downtown Vancouver.

 • Lower Mainland Parks – these are great free places to explore and admire the autumn colours if and while the weather is good.
 There are also lots of eagles along the Harrison River in the Fraser Valley.